yash-choudhary/transport_app/README.md

 The Transport App

-This project is till in production and will be updated soon.
+This project is still in production and will be updated soon.
 Stay tuned!